SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

 At the same time, I want to use the syllabus as a starting point because I want to channel the rigor that a syllabus implies.
 I don't want to simply dabble, I want to take seriously the chance to "study those who inspire you.[^2]"

-Open to any kind of feedback, but some questions I have in my mind:
+Open to any kind of feedback, but one big question I have on my mind: How do you keep motivated/focused on academic work or amorphous work (with or without externalized deadlines)?

-  * Does my explanation of Self-Directed Learning and/or Production Culture make sense.
+I'm realizing that there might be a lot of text here compared to a paper.
+I was imagining that you would glance through this syllabus for +/- the same amount of time that you spend on other final projects.

-  * Intial reactions to questions I'm interested in around pleasure.
+Best regards + good luck with the end of the semester!
-  * Any suggestions you have about how to keep motivated/focused on academic work or amorphous work (with or without the idea of deadlines).
+Sage